Alternative treatments for foot pain

 Turf toe is a very common condition among football players, as well as other “turf” sports.
 Turf toe is, simply, a sprain of the ligament of the great toe.

 Turf toe may cause severe and chronic pain.
 If there is an injury to the MPJ, it can lead to prolonged disability, because the MPJ joint is vital to walking.
 This is the joint involved in the push-off phase of walking and running.
 If untreated, turf toe can cause hallux rigidus, or an immobile joint in the great toe.
 Other long-term injuries include painful arthritis and bunions.

-Bunions, otherwise known as hallux rigidus, and hammertoes (hallux malleus), are two common diagnoses for toe pain whose etiologies can be related to the structures of the forefoot.
+Bunions, also referred to as hallux valgus or hallux abducto valgus, and hammertoes (hallux malleus), are two common diagnoses for toe pain whose etiologies can be related to the structures of the forefoot.
 A multitude of diagnoses can be arrived at for foot/toe pain, though many times the underlying problem, a weakness or injury in the ligaments, tendons or cartilage, is the culprit.
-For example, hallux rigidus (bunion).
 For a more detailed discussion on Bunion pain and Human Growth Hormone Injections research study.

 1. Hauser RA, et al. A Retrospective Observational Study on Hackett-Hemwall Dextrose Prolotherapy for Unresolved Foot and Toe Pain at an Outpatient Charity Clinic in Rural IllinoisJournal of Prolotherapy.
 2011;3(1):543-551.

 2. Gould JS.Recurrent tarsal tunnel syndrome.
 Foot Ankle Clin.
 2014 Sep;19(3):451-67. doi: 10.1016/j.fcl.2014.06.015.
 Epub 2014 Jul 12.